nprigent/Intro2ITSecCourse/doc/slides.md

 ## Protecting WiFi networks

-- WiFi access points allow devices to connect wirelessly to an network and possibly to the Internet.
+- WiFi access points allow devices to connect wirelessly to a network and possibly to the Internet.

-- When no security mechanisms is implemented, anyone can connect to the network and anyone can eavesdrop communications.
+- When no security mechanism is implemented, anyone can connect to the network,  eavesdrop communications and inject packets.

 - WEP was first propose to prevent these.
-It used cryptography to enforce access control to the network and confidentiality of communications.
+It used cryptography to enforce access control to the network as well as confidentiality and integrity of communications.

 - Because WEP had its own vulnerabilities (due to bad use of cryptography), it was replaced by WPA.